omniosorg/omniosorg.github.io/patron.md

 show_in_menu: false
 ---

-# Become a Patron of OmniOS Community Edition
+# Become a Patron of the OmniOS Community Edition

 OmniOS Community Edition has no major company behind it, just a small team of people who spend their precious spare time keeping it up-to-date.
-If you rely on OmniOS for fun or business, and you want to help secure its future, you can either join us and start contributing your time, or you can become an OmniOS Patron.
+If you rely on OmniOS for fun or business, and you want to help secure its future, you can contribute by becoming an OmniOS patron.

+We are committed to providing updates to OmniOS for many years to come and to maintaining the stable and long-term-release models put in place by OmniTI before us.
+Your donation will help us to achieve that goal and ensure the long-term success of OmniOSce.

-We use the money provided by our patrons to pay for any services we use in publishing and maintaining OmniOS.
+We use the money provided by our patrons to pay for any services used in publishing and maintaining OmniOS.
 The rest of the money gets divided up and distributed among the core contributors according to the amount of time they put into the project.
-Ultimately the board of the OmniOSce Association decides about the use of funds.
+Ultimately the board of the OmniOSce Association allocates the funds.

-Since we keep updates coming to OmniOS, why not support our efforts with a recurring contribution?
-When you set up a donation, make sure to enter your email address correctly, as we will alert you a few days before the next payment is due, with the option to cancel your subscription.
+If you set up a recurring subscription, please take care to enter your email address correctly as we will alert you a few days before the next payment is due, with the option to cancel your subscription.

 <form class="patron_form">
 <div class="row">